 When to use Kafka or Kinesis?

-Kafka or Kinesis are often chosen as an integration system in enterprise environments similar to traditional message brokering systems such as ActiveMQ or RabbitMQ.
+Both Kafka and Kinesis are often utilized as an integration system in enterprise environments similar to traditional message pub/sub systems.
 Integration between systems is assisted by Kafka clients in a variety of languages including Java, Scala, Ruby, Python, Go, Rust, Node.js, etc.

-Other use cases include website activity tracking for a range of use cases including real-time processing or loading into Hadoop or analytic data warehousing systems for offline processing and reporting.
+Common use cases include website activity tracking for real-time monitoring, recommendations, etc. or loading into Hadoop or analytic data warehousing systems from a variety of data sources for possible batch processing and reporting.

 Kafka and Kinesis Resources

 Both attempt to address scale through the use of “sharding”.
 In Kinesis, this is called a shard while Kafka calls it a partition.
 Kafka guarantees the order of messages in partitions while Kinesis does not.
 The canonical example of the importance of ordering is bank or inventory scenarios.
 The ordering of credits and debits matters.
 The ordering of a product shipping event compared to available product inventory matters.

 A few of the Kafka ecosystem components were mentioned above such as Kafka Connect and Kafka Streams.
 Let’s consider that for a moment.

 Kafka Connect has a rich ecosystem of pre-built Kafka Connectors.
 I believe an attempt for the equivalent of pre-built integration for Kinesis is Kinesis Data Firehose.
 Example: you’d like to land messages from Kafka or Kinesis into ElasticSearch.
 How would you do that?
 Yes, of course, you could write custom Consumer code, but you could also use an off-the-shelf solution as well.